ax-ri/axc/README.md

 ### Build and run

 AXC source files are simple text files.
-You can use your favorite text editor to write them (see the [Syntax](#syntax) section below).
+You can use your favorite text editor to write them.
+If you are using [Visual Studio Code](https://code.visualstudio.com), then you can use [this extension](https://github.com/ax-ri/axc-syntax) that provides language support for AXC (especially syntax highlighting).

+To know what to put in an AXC source file, see the [Syntax](#syntax) section below.

 To use the AXC interpreter to play your source file, you have to build this project from sources: